elmundio87/daily-standup/README.md

 Run: `./start.sh`

-This will start a local webserver, generate the index.html and start a browser window.
+This will start a local webserver, generate the index.html and open a browser window.
 For remote participants, simply share the screen.